XSnow/bowtie_coq/README.md

 if you have downloaded the offline docker image,

    ```
-   docker import docker_image.tar bowtie
+   xzcat docker_image.tar.xz | docker import - bowtie
    docker run -it --user=coq --workdir=/home/coq bowtie /bin/bash -l
    ```

-or 2) get the container from Docker Hub.
+or 2) get the container from Docker Hub and derive a container from it.

   ```
   docker run -it sxsnow/bowtie